Biarca/patrol-k8s-marketplace/README.md

 ````
 $ bash installer.sh
 ````
-when prompted for a value, type: 'yes'.
+As part of the script execution, when prompted for a value provide 'yes'.

 `Note: Post successful completion of the script, few values will be displayed at the end of the script.
 Those values MUST be provided in the Marketplace UI during the Patrol app installation`
 ### 3.6 Patrol Installation from GCP Marketplace